 In this Act worker includes a member of the clergy of the Anglican Church of Australia being a bishop, or a member of the clergy licensed by the bishop, of a diocese of the church in the State and, for the purpose of this Act, the Anglican Archbishop of Perth is deemed to be the employer.

-[Section 9 inserted by No. 72 of 1992 s.
+[Section 9 inserted: No. 72 of 1992 s.
 5.]

 10. Other clergymen